MikeyBurkman/partymoji/README.md

 ##### TODO

-- Dropdown param does not display default value
+- MUI all the things
+- Fix variable length param formatting